doshii-io/doshii-sdk/README.md

 Looking to integrate?
 Check us out at [Doshii.io](http://doshii.io) and one of our awesome staff will hook you up with an API key.

+A breakdown of all the methods available are available on the [wiki](https://github.com/yjimk/doshii-sdk/wiki) page

 ## Installation

 ```sh